kmggh/javascript-orrery-new-constructor/README.md

-Orrery with Cockroft Javascript Objects
+Orrery with Crockford Javascript Objects
 =======================================

 Ken Guyton<br />
 Fri 2015-02-06 17:07:04 -0500

-Adrian Cockroft, in his book and in the video on Youtube, *Function The Ultimate*, at the YUI theatre, describes a better way to instantiate objects.
+Adrian Crockford, in his book and in the video on Youtube, *Function The Ultimate*, at the YUI theatre, describes a better way to instantiate objects.